 Educational opportunities

-Didactic training in clinical outcomes research methodology & full range of female lower urinary tract disorders.
+Didactic training in clinical outcomes research methodology & a full range of female lower urinary tract disorders.
 The URPS fellows participate in the following educational conferences, seminars, and lectures weekly:

 Faculty